Modupeolawuraola/CloudComputing_FinalPeoject/README.md

 - creating a data visualization on the data using Quicksight.
 - services: Amazon S3, Amazon Athena, Amazon Quicksight.

+##### Project Features:

+This project focuses on conducting data analysis entirely within the AWS Cloud, leveraging its scalability and efficiency.
+Instead of using a local machine, we will utilize the following AWS services:
+- Amazon S3:  S3  bucket was used  to store and manage our dataset.
+This bucket will serve as the data lake where all raw data is ingested.
+- AWS Athena: To analyze the dataset stored in S3, we will use AWS Athena, a serverless query service that allows us to run SQL queries directly on the data.
+This approach eliminates the need for complex ETL processes or database management.
+- Amazon QuickSight: Once the data is processed and analyzed using Athena, we will use Amazon QuickSight to create interactive dashboards.
+This will allow us to visualize the insights derived from the data, making it easier to share and interpret our findings.

 ##### Project Data Source 🏪:

 - https://hazards.fema.gov/nri/data-resources#csvDownload